 5. The resurfacing schemes agreed by the Neighbourhood Partnership at their meeting in March have been progressed.
 The table below shows the current status.
-There are also additional schemes which were funded from a strategic maintenance budget delivering additional resurfacing in the partnership area.
+An additional scheme (Guinea Street) will be funded from a strategic budget delivering additional resurfacing in the Partnership area.